-Many decisions are returned to the Board for readjudication by the Court as a result of binding decisions issued by that or another court subsequent to the Board's original decision on appeal.
-A recent significant example is the decision of the United States Court of Appeals for the Federal Circuit in Hodge v.
-West, No. 98-7017 (Fed.
+Many decisions are returned to the Board for readjudication by the Court as a result of binding decisions issued by that or another court subsequent to the Board's original decision on appeal, or as a result of intervening changes made in governing statutes or regulations.
+A significant example is the decision of the United States Court of Appeals for the Federal Circuit in Hodge v.
+West, 155 F.3d 1356 (Fed.
 Cir.
-Sept.
-16, 1998).
-In that decision, the Federal Circuit overruled the legal test adopted by the Court of Veterans Appeals in Colvin v.
+1998).
+In that decision, the Federal Circuit overruled the legal test adopted by the Court of Appeals for Veterans Claims in Colvin v.
 Derwinski, 1 Vet.App.
 171 (1991), for purposes of determining whether "new and material" evidence has been submitted to reopen a previously and finally denied claim.
-Subsequent to Hodge, the Court of Veterans Appeals has remanded to the Board for readjudication, in accordance with the standard enunciated in Hodge and in 38 C.F.R. § 3.156(a), almost every case coming before the Court on appeal involving this issue.
+Subsequent to Hodge, the Court of Appeals for Veterans Claims has remanded to the Board for readjudication, in accordance with the standard enunciated in Hodge and in 38 C.F.R. § 3.156(a), a large number of cases coming before the Court on appeal involving this issue.

 Similarly, the Board's own remand rate has been about twice that experienced before judicial review began.
 Among the Board's reasons for remanding cases are the need for specific medical information, the need to obtain appellants' private medical records, and the need for additional due process development, such as the holding of a requested hearing or the de novo consideration by regional office personnel of additional issues identified as having potential applicability, as previously discussed.
-Other cases must be remanded because of Court decisions issued between the time a VA field adjudication is made and the time it comes before the Board on appeal.
+Other cases must be remanded because of changes in the law, such as changes and updates made to the VA Schedule for Rating Disabilities between the time a VA field adjudication is made and the time it comes before the Board on appeal.

 Readjudication of decisions remanded by the Court to the Board, and those returned from the regional offices after the Board has remanded them, results in a vastly increased workload for the Board and a longer wait for appellants to obtain resolution of their cases.
-In addition, in light of the Court's recent decision in Stegall v.
+In addition, in light of the Court's decision in Stegall v.
 West, 11 Vet.App.
 268 (June 26, 1998), it is likely that additional remands from the Court to the Board, and from the Board to the regional offices, will be required in those cases where either the Board or a regional office fails to comply fully with the terms of a prior remand order issued by the Court or by the Board, respectively.
 As stated by the Court in Stegall, in regard to the Department's failure to comply with the terms of a 1995 Board remand order in that case: